IanHo2019/DID_Handbook/README.md

 ## Bacon Decomposition for Static DID
 First, what is static DID? **Static DID specifications** estimate a single treatment effect that is time invariant.
-That is, we only get one beta by running a static DID specification, and we use the one beta to summarize the treatment effect on the moment when the policy is implemented.
+That is, we only get one beta by running a static DID specification, and we use one coefficient to summarize the treatment effect since the policy is implemented.
 The classical DID is exactly a static DID.

 Second, what is Bacon decomposition?
 This concept comes from [Goodman-Bacon (2021)](https://doi.org/10.1016/j.jeconom.2021.03.014).
-The author proposes and proves the **DID decomposition theorem**, stating that the TWFE DID estimator equals a weighted average of all possible two-group/two-period DID estimators.
+The author proposes and proves the **DID decomposition theorem**, stating that the TWFE DID estimator (applied to a case with staggered treatment) equals a weighted average of all possible two-group/two-period DID estimators.
 For emphasizing this finding, the author writes the DID estimator as $\beta^{2\times2}$.

 The DID decomposition theorem is important because it tells us the existence of a "bad" comparison in the classical DID if we include units treated at multiple time periods --- that is, comparing the late treatment group to the early treatment group before and after the late treatment.
 It is suggested that we should do the Bacon decomposition when running a static DID specification, by which we can see where our estimate comes from.
 For example, a negative DID estimate shows up possibly just because a negative result from a heavily weighted bad comparison.

-To do the Bacon decomposition in Stata, please install the `bacondecomp` package and use the following syntax:
+To do the Bacon decomposition in Stata, [Andrew Goodman-Bacon](http://goodman-bacon.com/) (Federal Reserve Bank of Minneapolis), [Thomas Goldring](https://tgoldring.github.io/) (Georgia State University), and [Austin Nichols](https://scholar.google.com/citations?hl=en&user=De4kiVMAAAAJ&view_op=list_works&sortby=pubdate) (Amazon) wrote the `bacondecomp` package.
+The basic syntax is:
 ```stata
 bacondecomp Y D, ddtail
 ```
 `Y` is outcome variable, `D` is treatment dummy, and the `ddtail` option is used for more detailed decomposition.
 Something sad is that this command can work well only in the cases where we have strongly balanced panel data.

+Stata 18 (released on Apr 25, 2023) introduces a new post-estimation command, `estat bdecomp`, for performing a Bacon decomposition.
+It can be used after the `didregress` or `xtdidregress` command, and a plot can be easily created by adding the `graph` option.

 ## Synthetic DID for Balanced Panel